regexident/Gestalt/README.md

 This will cause all previously registered closures on the given `ThemeManager` to be called again.

+See the `GestaltDemo` target for a more realistic/elaborate usage example.

 #### Note:

 1. It is generally sufficient to use `ThemeManager.default`.
 It is however possible to create dedicated `ThemeManager`s via `let manager = ThemeManager()`.
-2. The value passed to `animated` overrides the `ThemeManager`'s default setting of `var animated: Bool` for the initial call of the closure.

 #### Important:

-1. Within `closure` any access on `themeable` should only achieved through the closure's `$0` argument, not directly, to avoid retain cycles.
-2. The body of `closure` should be [idempotent](https://en.wikipedia.org/wiki/Idempotence) to avoid unwanted side-effects on repeated calls.
+1. The body of `func apply(theme: Theme)` should be [idempotent](https://en.wikipedia.org/wiki/Idempotence) to avoid unwanted side-effects on repeated calls.

 ## Installation

 The recommended way to add **Gestalt** to your project is via [Carthage](https://github.com/Carthage/Carthage):

-    github 'regexident/Gestalt'
+    github 'regexident/Gestalt' ~> 2.0.0

 or via [Cocoapods](https://cocoapods.org):

-    pod 'Gestalt'
+    pod 'Gestalt', '~> 2.0.0'

 or via [Swift Package Manager](https://swift.org):